jbdemonte/mongoose-elasticsearch-xp/README.md

 * `auth` - the authentication needed to reach Elasticsearch server.
 In the standard format of 'username:password'
 * `protocol` - the protocol the Elasticsearch server uses.
 Defaults to http
 * `hydrate` - whether or not to replace ES source by mongo document
+* `filter` - the function used for filtered indexing

 To have a model indexed into Elasticsearch simply add the plugin.